HwWobbe/Wip-tasks/README.md

 Author notes:

 - get feed-back from specific Audiences prior to working ahead too far.
+  - ...
-- build this documentation to meet the emerfging needs of StringsTheory
+- build this documentation to meet the emerging needs of StringsTheory
 - ensure this project is founded on good Privacy principles that recognize:
   - the "co-owner" rights of a Subject with respect to "personal" (Name + Address of Residence) information
   - municipal addresses are deemed to be public domain - freely available via "drive-by" observation